 We have a legitimate interest in sharing your personal information with our partner organisations and your registered club to ensure the sport is safe and well-governed across the UK.

-If you register for or qualify to participate in a competition or event organised by BG or another associated organisation e.g. Commonwealth Games Scotland, we will confirm with the relevant organiser the information that is required to ensure that you meet the eligibility criteria to take part in the event.
+If you register for or qualify to participate in a competition or event organised by British Judo or another associated organisation e.g. Commonwealth Games Wales, we will confirm with the relevant organiser the information that is required to ensure that you meet the eligibility criteria to take part in the event.
 Any information shared will be limited to what is strictly necessary to achieve this purpose.
 This may include DoB, qualifications and confirmation that you meet any relevant compliance/safeguarding requirements.

 If you change clubs, you can amend the club to which you are attached at any time in your membership account settings.